‘The Bold And The Beautiful’ Spoilers For Feb. 20-24: Family Feud, Taboo Lovers

 Spectra Preview

 The Bold and the Beautiful spoilers hint that Bill will stop at nothing even if it includes literally crushing Spectra’s building.
-All week long Bill will be busy with his schemes and the British fashion journalist Jarrett Maxwell would fit right into his plans.
+All week long, Bill will be busy with his schemes, and the British fashion journalist Jarrett Maxwell would fit right into his plans.

 Spectra is going to be busy scrambling for a preview show when Wednesday comes rolling in but if The Bold and the Beautiful spoilers are any indication, the reviews for the fashion preview is not going to be too good for Spectra.
 Bill will influence Jarrett who will be checking out the designs that Spectra will showcase.
 Given Bill’s desire to bring Spectra down, he has no problem striking deals to get what he wants.